ShonenTheoryShonenTheory

 A group becomes believable when the reader understands who joins it and why.
 Try not to make every member the same.

-Inside one organization, you can have true believers, professionals, opportunists, trapped members, reformers, cowards, loyalists, spies, and people who joined for one reason but stayed for another.
-This mixture is important.
+Inside one organization, you can have true believers, professionals, opportunists, trapped members, reformers, cowards, loyalists, and spies.
 If every member repeats the same ideology, the group feels artificial.

-Real organizations contain disagreement, and members can share a banner while wanting different things.
+Real organizations contain disagreement.
+Members can share a banner while wanting different things.

 Membership logic also tells you who the group rejects and who is not allowed in.
-Exclusion is worldbuilding because it tells the audience what the group values and what kind of prejudice or fear it carries.
+Exclusion is worldbuilding because it tells the audience what the group values and what kind of prejudice it carries.

-Decide the Organizational Structure
+Decide the Structure

 The answer does not need to be complicated, but it needs to exist.
-A group with one central leader moves differently from a group controlled by a council.

 Each structure creates strengths and weaknesses.

 A single leader gives the group focus, but also creates dependence.
+A council spreads power, but slows decisions.

+Remember the unglamorous jobs like moving messages, tracking supplies, and managing records.
 These roles might not look exciting, but they make the group feel real and create plot opportunities.
-A messenger gets intercepted, a record keeper notices a lie, or a low ranking member knows the one detail everyone important missed.

 Create Culture and Rules